Conduct Covered by the Title IX and Sexual Misconduct Policy

 What Types of Behavior are Considered Prohibited Conduct According to the Title IX and Sexual Misconduct Policy?

-Conduct that is deemed, by a preponderance of the evidence (which means more likely than not the alleged conduct occurred), to be sex or gender-based and meet the definitions of any of the types of Prohibited Conduct identified in the Title IX and Sexual Misconduct Policy (whether defined by UA, or by state (AL) or federal (FED) laws, as amended from time to time), constitutes a violation of the Title IX and Sexual Misconduct Policy.
+Conduct that is deemed, by a preponderance of the evidence (which means more likely than not the alleged conduct occurred), to be sex-based and meet the definitions of any of the types of Prohibited Conduct identified in the Title IX and Sexual Misconduct Policy or in the Definitions Table (whether defined by UA, or by state (AL) or federal (FED) laws, as amended from time to time), constitutes a violation of the Title IX and Sexual Misconduct Policy.

 • Stalking